vmware/vic-product/docs/user_doc/vic_vsphere_admin/list_vch.md

 - You must specify the username and optionally the password, either in the `--target` option or separately in the `--user` and `--password` options.
 - If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine` without the specifying the `--thumbprint` option.
 The listing of the VCHs fails, but the resulting error message includes the required certificate thumbprint.
 You can copy the thumbprint from the error message and run `vic-machine` again, including the `--thumbprint` option.

-   **NOTE**: If you obtain the thumbprint by other means, use upper-case letters and colon delimitation in the thumbprint.
+   **NOTE**: Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.

 ## Example ##